 First, let us specify some beard lengths, to keep it easy we will specify the medium to short category and then everything above medium will be considered a long beard.
 A medium-short beard is any beard length that is 4 cm’s or less.
 This is measured by how the beard sits naturally, as beard hair is curly if you were to pull the hair in the longest part straight and then measure it would be far longer and you would get an incorrect reading.
 It is measured from the length of the skin to how far the beard sits naturally in the longest part (usually from the chin down).
 Anything longer than 4 cms will be considered long.

-The Medium Beard and Below:
+The Large 22cm Beard and Below:

 The best option here is a larger than usual fitted style face mask.
 Out of all the face mask options around the simple fitted mask with elastic hoops for the ears is the most comfortable design to wear for longer periods.
 As the mask is also fitted it fits your face a bit more naturally and isn’t as suffocating as some other options.
 Making sure it is extra large with more room at the bottom is key and going to help cover your beard.
+We stock a beard specific mask that is perfect for the medium beard, it has a 22cm drop down so will cover your beard properly and won’t crease your beard like a non specific beard mask will.
+Check the Beard Mask out here.

-Large Beards and Above:
+Extra Large Beards and Above:

 This is where it gets a bit tricky as covering a large beard with a fitted face mask just isn’t possible.
 No matter how you try you are always going to have your beard sticking out down below the mask a significant way.
 There are a few solutions though which we find will help you keep your beard and face covered.
 A bandanna style face mask or neck gaiter is a great option for ensuring your beard is fully covered.
 If your beard is super long it will still come out of the bandana style covering, that’s ok as you can make sure the neck gaiter goes under your shirt and any excess beard is covered below your shirt.
 Like in the picture below.